HannesAlexandersson/Simple-web-components-library/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Issue

 Please link to the issue you are addressing (if applicable).
+You can link issues by starting with a '#' followed by the issue number.

-## How to Test
+## How Has This Been Tested?

-Provide any steps or instructions needed to test your changes.
-Include any necessary information or screenshots.
+Describe the tests that were performed to verify the changes.
+The minimum required test is that you have run it locally and tested it yourself in the browser.

 ## Checklist

-- [ ] My code follows the code style of this project.
+- [ ] My code follows the style guidelines of this project.
+- [ ] I have performed a self-review of my code.
+- [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have tested my changes and confirmed that they work.
 - [ ] I have updated the documentation (if necessary).